-Kamo Intermediate: Bridging the Gap to Secondary School in Whangārei
+Kamo Intermediate: Your Pathway to Secondary School Success in Whangārei

-• Strong community partnerships enhance educational experiences, reinforcing student preparedness for the transition to secondary education in Whangārei.
+• Robust community partnerships enhance learning experiences, reinforcing student preparedness for secondary education in Whangārei.

 Overview of Kamo Intermediate

-As you explore Kamo Intermediate, you'll see how these elements combine to create a positive learning environment that not only prepares students for secondary school but also instills a lifelong love for learning.
+The school’s dedication to student wellbeing shines through its strategic focus on meaningful education and community collaboration.
+As you explore Kamo Intermediate, you’ll see how these elements combine to build a supportive environment that prepares students for secondary school while instilling a passion for lifelong learning.

 Curriculum and Academic Focus